m-allanson/dotfiles/README.md

 ## Addons

-NOTE: use brew install zsh-autosuggestions instead!
+Review the `.zshrc` file for any expected addons.

-Review the `.zshrc` file for expected addons.
+NOTE: You can use `brew install zsh-autosuggestions` instead of manually installing it.

 ---